 Okay, now that we’ve covered what a Shopify theme is, it’s time to get into the nitty gritty of picking a Shopify theme for your ecommerce business.

 Here are some things to keep in mind before picking your Shopify theme:

-1. Your Shopify Theme Must Look Familiar
+1. Make Sure Your Shopify Theme Looks Familiar

 According to Krug’s first law of usability, the website should be obvious and self-explanatory.
 Or, in his words, “Don’t make your users think.”

 Shopify themes are perfect for your ecommerce store as they have a consistent look and feel which buyers are already comfortable with.
 You’ll find that playing it safe by using a simple design is often best for converting potential customers.
 We believe that some of the best Shopify themes are familiar and intuitive for your customer.

 Let’s take a look at what a poorly designed ecommerce website template looks like.

 The above product page has an extremely unfamiliar look.
 Let’s shed some light on all the things which cause this unfamiliarity:

 - The product image is placed between the product description and Call-to-Action button/price.

 - The product description itself isn’t focused on the benefits which the product can bring to a buyer, and it’s squeezed into the corner of the page.